LIFO is an inventory accounting method which has been recognized by the Internal Revenue Code since 1939.

 X runs a Candy shop.
 He enters into the following transactions during July:

 July 1 Purchases 1,000 candy at Rs.1 each.
 July 10 Purchases 800 candy at Rs.1.20 each.
 July 15 Sells 600 candy at Rs.2 each.
 Number of candies at the end of the month?

 1,000 + 800 – 600 = 1,200 candies

 Purchases 1,000 candy at Rs.1 each

 As you can see, even though the purchases amounted to Rs.1,200, the cost of goods sold (or cost of sales) amounted to Rs.600.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Last-In-First-Out (LIFO).
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Last-In-First-Out (LIFO).
+The Management Dictionary covers over 7000 business concepts from 6 categories.